steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 We spoke about possible failure, and for a moment, we put in a matrix that would fail.

 But right now, all these matrices are good, they're all invertible.
-And let's take the inverse -- well, let me say first what does the inverse mean and find it?
+Let me say first what does the inverse mean and how to find it.

-Okay.

 So we're getting a little leg up on inverses.